Talent Attraction Tips: How to Win the War for Talent

 3. Give your office culture its much-needed boost

 Surely, a good compensation and benefits package is what can attract a job seeker to sign on with your company, but it’s the culture that would make them want to stay.
-When employees feel that they’re in a safe space, their voices matter, their opinions are taken into account, that their managers keep open their lines of communication, and that the company is genuinely rooting for them to grow, chances are employees will feel more at ease to work at your organization.
+When employees feel that they’re in a safe space, their voices matter, their opinions are considered, that their managers keep open their lines of communication, and that the company is genuinely rooting for them to grow, chances are employees will feel more at ease to work at your organization.
 Everyone will enjoy coming to work and bring their A-game, because they know that their company would always have their well-being in mind.

 4. Ramp up employee engagement through an effective rewards program